yousefalm1/emerge-fitness-website/README.md

   The third box contains inoformation on the working hours of the gym.
 - Each box has hover effect which changes the box shadow when hovered on.
 - The three boxes are resposive when dimensions are changed.
-- With the desktop dimensions showing the three boxes side by side and the smaller dimensions showing the boxes on under each other.
+- With the desktop dimensions showing the three boxes side by side and as the dimensons get reduced it will go to two boxed on top and one under and as further reductioin in dimenstions (Mobile phoness) will show the boxes on over each other.

+smaller dimensions showing the boxes on under each other.

 ### About us for bigger screen and smaller ones: